-Orthopaedic Surgery/Spine Fellowship
+Orthopedic Surgery/Spine Fellowship

-As an orthopaedic surgeon, I’ve performed over 3,000 spine surgeries, ranging from complex revisions and spine trauma to minimally invasive surgery.
+As an orthopedic surgeon, I’ve performed over 3,000 spine surgeries, ranging from complex revisions and spine trauma to minimally invasive surgery.
 My special interests are cervical spine problems, degenerative lumbar conditions, complex revision and spine trauma.
 While in Tennessee I provided spine care for the Nashville Predators (NHL), Olympic hockey players and Division I baseball and football athletes.
-In addition to treating patients I’ve instructed orthopeadic residents and fellows, been an invited grand rounds lecturer at medical schools in the U.S., had a number of research studies published in spine journals and wrote book chapters on minimally invasive spine surgery and spine trauma.
+In addition to treating patients I’ve instructed orthopedic residents and fellows, been an invited grand rounds lecturer at medical schools in the U.S., had a number of research studies published in spine journals and wrote book chapters on minimally invasive spine surgery and spine trauma.
 Also, I've designed a spinal implant used in procedures for cervical disc herniation surgery.

 - Spine Surgery, University of Pittsburgh Department of Orthopaedic Surgery, Pittsburgh, PA

 - Georgetown University School of Medicine, Washington D.C.